Who Pays For Car Accident Compensation In Pennsylvania?

 Obtaining compensation for your car accident in Pennsylvania can be confusing.
 That’s because the state’s system for compensating accident victims can be nearly impossible for a newcomer to understand or navigate.

-Fortunately, you're not alone.
-Our experienced auto accident attorneys at Villari, Brandes & Giannone, P.C. based in Philadelphia can help you every step of the way.
+Fortunately, you’re not alone.
+Our experienced auto accident attorneys at Villari, Giannone and Matteo based in Philadelphia can help you every step of the way.
 We know how the system works here and know exactly what to do to help you obtain the financial compensation you deserve for your accident-related expenses.

 How “no fault” system works in Pennsylvania

 Pennsylvania has a “no fault” car insurance system.
 That means that accident victims file a claim with their own insurance company first.
 Your claim with your own insurance company covers your medical expenses for your accident-related injuries up to the limits of coverage you purchased.
 After that, the insurance company for the driver(s) who caused the collision or your private health insurance pays for your medical expenses.
 This can get very complex for you, but is very routine for us, so let us help you with this cumbersome process.

 Many other states have “no fault” car insurance systems.
 But Pennsylvania’s is different.
 That’s because drivers have a choice between two types of car insurance in Pennsylvania: